 "Your sister was no more than a curiosity.
 What matters is your attitude.
 I will not accept your insults or threats.
 And neither will the Cammona Tong."

 Daria froze.
 This couldn't be happening.

-Something heavy fell to the ground in front of her.
+Something fell to the ground in front of her.
 Straining her eyes, she could just make out a glittering object on the street.
-Synda's foot slammed down, and the splintering glass left no doubt as to what she'd just crushed.
+Synda's foot slammed down, and the sound of splintering glass left no doubt as to what she'd just crushed.